When one door closes, another opens.

 The sun rose the next day and I had to pivot.
 I decided to create an adventure program for teens.
 A week later, we were up and running.
 It certainly was not easy and I was unsure how to navigate these uncharted waters.
 In the summer of 1996, 34 adventurous kids joined Moondance for our inaugural summer.
 I was not sure if we would make it to year two, but we sure had a great time.

-As we begin our 25th season, I am humbled by the lives impacted.
-With over 1500 kids traveling to five continents and 21 different countries in 2020, I am reminded that you have to believe.
+As we finish up our 28th season, I am humbled by the lives impacted.
+With 2000 kids traveling to five continents and 21 different countries in 2023, I am reminded that you have to believe.
 It has not always been easy, but when I reflect back on the last quarter century, I am grateful to have been part of a business that has touched so many lives.

 A huge dose of gratitude goes out to the hundreds of leaders who have given their all to create a trip of a lifetime.
 Cheers to changing lives.
 We’ll never really know how many lives have been impacted, but for one, I know my life is better for the work of so many involved.